lbaw-admin/lbaw-laravel-2017-18/README.md

 ## Environment
 This README describes how to setup the development environemnt for LBAW using Ubuntu 17.10.
-Some of the instructions bellow might not work in other operative systems or Ubuntu versions.
+Some of the instructions bellow might not work in other operating systems or Ubuntu versions.
 The recommended way to procceed is to setup a virtual machine using virtualbox and an instance of Ubuntu 17.10.

-You might adapt these instructions to othe operative systems or Ubuntu versions but the LBAW staff will not be able to help you outside Ubuntu 17.10.
+You might adapt these instructions to other operating systems or Ubuntu versions but the LBAW staff will not be able to help you outside Ubuntu 17.10.

 ## Installing the Software Dependencies